 Active listening

-Active listening is a fundamental empathetic step in customer service.
-It involves giving undivided attention to the customer, focusing on their words, tone, and emotions.
+Active listening entails giving the customer uncompromising attention as they communicate what they want, while listening to the words, vocal tone, and emotions behind them.
 Representatives should avoid interrupting and try to understand the customer’s perspective fully.

-By practicing active listening, customer service professionals demonstrate empathy and create a safe space for customers to express themselves.
+By practicing active listening, customer service professionals demonstrate empathy and improve one of the most valuable customer service skills for understanding customer concerns.

 Validate your customers’ emotions